 In accordance with this belief, values promoted at the College include love, respect, compassion, tolerance, forgiveness, repentance, reconciliation and justice.

-At Thomas Carr College, we believe wellbeing is a vital component of all that we do. .
+At Thomas Carr College, we believe wellbeing is a vital component of all that we do.
 We value positive relationships and partnerships between the College, home and community.
-It provides for students in a safe, caring and enjoyable learning environment and a motivating and challenging educational environment.
+It provides for students in a safe, caring and enjoyable space and a motivating and challenging educational environment.

-Our Pastoral Care program continues to build on the themes of healthy relationships and life styles, effective leaning techniques and resilience and to further examine issues relating to personal and community wellbeing.
+Our Pastoral Care program continues to build on the themes of healthy and respectful relationships and lifestyles, effective learning techniques and resilience and to further examine issues relating to personal and community wellbeing.
 Students who are mentally and physically well are optimistic and can engage fully with life.
 They have a sense of purpose and of self-acceptance, while demonstrating resilience as well as the capacity to form sustained, positive relationships.

 We expect our Senior Students to be responsible and to take responsibility.
 In these important years, we strive to foster and encourage independence in thinking, a commitment to the community, and excitement for knowledge and learning, in a supportive and enriching environment.
+This is balanced with an understanding of recognising when to seek help and how this can be undertaken when needed.
 Schools are communities and our students contribute to a unique, learning, Catholic Community.
-The pastoral care program is delivered to the students by their Homeroom teacher.
-The Homeroom teachers are key members of the pastoral care program, as such, act as their advocate, learning advisor, first point of contact for parents, students and teachers.
-They work closely with the Year level coordinator and Head of Schools.
+The pastoral care program is delivered to the students by their Pastoral and Learning Mentors are key members of the pastoral care program, as such, act as their advocate, learning advisor, first point of contact for parents, students and teachers.
+They work closely with the Level Coordinators, House Leaders and Director of Students.